 The world needs our compassionate hearts more than ever right now, and the place to start sharing and building compassion is in our own psyche, with our relationship with ourselves.
 If we grow our own compassion, then let that flow out into our families, our communities and our planet, we will surely seed a radical change in the world.

-Watch the premiere of the new UPLIFT film, Building Compassion, on the International Day of Peace, September 21.
-The film shares cutting-edge research into the neurology and cultural practices of compassion, and features interviews with a range of experts including Dr. James Doty, Saamdu Chetri, Dr. David Vago, Scarlett Lewis and many more.
+Watch the new UPLIFT film, Building Compassion, free HERE!
+This film shares cutting-edge research into the neurology and cultural practices of compassion, and features interviews with a range of experts including Dr. James Doty, Saamdu Chetri, Dr. David Vago, Scarlett Lewis and many more.
 Building Compassion explores how compassion is key to understanding what it is to be truly human and to create a loving world.